mastermadd/miners/README.md

 Older CPUs are supported by cpuminer-multi by TPruvot but at reduced performance.

-2. 64 bit Ubuntu and Debian based distributions linux.
+2. 64 bit Linux distributions linux.
-This fork is spefic for Ubuntu Linux but must work with any other Debian based distribution as well.
+This fork is spefic for Linux distributions.
 Others SO are supported by cpuminer-opt by Jay D Dee.

 3. Stratum pool, cpuminer-opt only supports stratum minning.
 Some algos